zucaritask/heroku-buildpack-oauth2-proxy/README.md

 heroku buildpacks:add cfra/oauth2-proxy
 ```

-You need an account for the proxy so that it can interface with your OAuth provider.
+You need an account for the proxy so that it can interface with your OAuth2 provider.
-For this example, we will be using Github.
+For this example, we will be using GitHub as OAuth2 provider.

-Create a new OAuth app in the [Github developer settings](https://github.com/settings/developers).
+Create a new OAuth2 app in the [GitHub developer settings](https://github.com/settings/developers).
 Ensure that the "Authorization callback URL" is set correctly.
 For example, if you are using
 `herokuapp.com` and your application is called `ancient-woodland-33672`, you should set the
 callback URL to: `https://ancient-woodland-33672.herokuapp.com/oauth2/callback`.

-After having created the OAuth app successfully, you will be shown a _Client ID_ and a _Client Secret_,
+After having created the OAuth2 app successfully, you will be shown a _Client ID_ and a _Client Secret_,
 which you need to configure on the Heroku app:

 ```console